opws/opws-dataset/README.md

 - mismatch: The site uses an HTTPS certificate that does not match the domain it uses it on.
 - blockedhttp: The site hotlinks blocked assets (CSS, JS, iframes) from HTTP sources when serving HTTPS.

+For more detail about a site's support for HTTPS, see the [HTTPS Everywhere Atlas](https://www.eff.org/https-everywhere/atlas/).

 ### totp

 A string describing a site's support of Time-based One Time Password (RFC 6238), as used by Google Authenticator, for two-factor authentication security.
 (Rare.)